-The Co-operative Education Training Program has been, and continues to be, one of the most successful ways of recruiting new talent into the BC Public Service - around the organization, nearly 1,200 regular employees started their careers through this program.
+The co-op program is one of the most successful ways of recruiting new talent into the BC Public Service.
+Nearly 1,200 regular employees started their careers through this program.

-Opportunities to work for the BC Public Service through the Co-operative Education Program are advertised through the co-op offices at post-secondary institutions.
-For students interested in finding a co-op job with the BC Public Service, check with your post-secondary institution co-op office.
-For hiring managers looking to post a co-op opportunity, check out the Co-op Connect Hub for a list of all co-op programs in BC along with the post-secondary institution contacts.
+Hiring managers are encouraged to post co-op opportunities at all participating post-secondary institutions with related academic programs.
+For hiring managers looking to post a co-op opportunity, check out the Co-op Connect Hub (IDIR restricted) for a list of recognized cooperative education programs, along with the post-secondary institution contacts.

-The Co-operative Education Training Program offers two employment options depending on the schooling of the co-op student:
+The co-op program offers 2 employment options depending on the level of schooling of the co-op student: